On Think Tanks organises the School for Thinktankers, an initiative aimed at inspiring the next generation of think tank leaders.

 Julien Vincelot.
 Urban95 coordinator at the Bernard van Leer Foundation in the Netherlands

-Julien works in the Urban95 initiative at the Bernard van Leer Foundation – making cities better places by focusing on babies, toddlers and those who care for them.
+Julien works in the Urban95 initiative at the Bernard van Leer Foundation – making cities better places by focusing on babies, toddlers, and those who care for them.
 Julien contributes to the development of Urban95 strategy and manages the Urban95 Starter Kit, as well as global Urban95 partnerships and projects related to public space and mobility.
 He joined the Bernard van Leer Foundation after graduating from a dual MSc degree in urban policy at the London School of Economics and Sciences Po in Paris.
 He also has a bachelor’s in social and political sciences from Sciences Po’s Europe-Asia programme and spent a year studying architecture and urban planning at Tsinghua University in Beijing.

 Manuel Gustavo Isaac.
 Beatriu de Pinós post-doctoral Fellow at the University of Barcelona and LOGOS Research Group in Spain

 Manuel Gustavo currently holds a Beatriu de Pinós post-doctoral Fellowship of the Catalan Agency for Management of University and Research Grants (AGAUR) hosted at the University of Barcelona.
-Previously, he was early post-doc mobility Fellow of the Swiss National Science Foundation based at the University of Amsterdam.
+Previously, he was an early post-doc mobility Fellow of the Swiss National Science Foundation based at the University of Amsterdam.
 Before that, Manuel Gustavo held several types of research and teaching positions at the University of Geneva, the Sorbonne-Nouvelle University, and Paris Diderot University.
 Manuel Gustavo attended the Paris Diderot University, has a B.A. and M.A. in philosophy, and M.A. in linguistics, and a B.A. and M.A. in logic from the Paris Sorbonne University.

 Maarinke van der Meulen.
 Policy programme officer at The George Institute for Global Health in Australia

-Maarinke has more than 15 years experience in strategic communications and special projects management with particular interest is building collaborations to improve health and social outcomes.
+Maarinke has more than 15 years experience in strategic communications and special projects management with a particular interest is building collaborations to improve health and social outcomes.
 She is part of the team that is developing the think tank of The George Institute for Global Health; a volunteer community organiser; member of the steering committee of the Human Rights for NSW alliance; and co-convenor of the Amnesty International local chapter in Newtown where she lives.
 Maarinke has a B.A. in business, a graduate diploma in health communications and policy, and recently obtained a master’s in international law and international development.

 Milena Gaitan.
 Administrative and financial director at Fundación Ideas para la Paz (FIP) in Colombia